cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

     *Point of Recoverability* (`PoR`), a moving point in time determined by `current time - recovery window`.
 The *first valid backup* is the first available backup before `PoR` (in reverse chronological order).
-    Cloud Native PostgreSQL must ensure that we can recover the cluster at any point in time between `PoR` and the latest successfully archived WAL file, starting from the first valid backup.
+    CloudNativePG must ensure that we can recover the cluster at any point in time between `PoR` and the latest successfully archived WAL file, starting from the first valid backup.
 Base backups that are older than the first valid backup will be marked as *obsolete* and permanently